 Tables should be understandable without reference to the text.
 They should not duplicate the text.
 Start each table on a separate page and include a title which is concise yet comprehensive.

-JCDA encourages the submission of original images that highlight the text.
-Photographs in which a patient is identifiable must be accompanied by the patient’s written permission to publish the photographs.
-Type concise comprehensive figure legends on a separate page.
+JCDA.ca encourages the submission of original images that highlight the text.
+Photographs in which a patient is identifiable must be accompanied by the patient's written permission to publish the photographs.

 Use of Proprietary Names: Generic names should ideally be used for all drugs and materials.
 When a trade name must be used, cite (in parentheses) the name, city, province/state and country of the manufacturer.